mstange/samply/Readme.md

 There are two main challenges here:

- 1. Getting the `mach_task_self` of the launched child process into perfrecord.
+ 1. Getting the `mach_task_self` of the launched child process into samply.
  2. Obtaining stacks from the task.

 ### Getting the task

 We get the task by injecting a library into the launched process using `DYLD_INSERT_LIBRARIES`.
-The injected library establishes a mach connection to perfrecord during its module constructor, and sends its `mach_task_self()` up to the perfrecord process.
+The injected library establishes a mach connection to samply during its module constructor, and sends its `mach_task_self()` up to the samply process.
 This makes use of code from the [ipc-channel crate](https://github.com/servo/ipc-channel/)'s mach implementation.